Skip to main content

 Common patterns

-Use to validate how assumptions impact a result.
+Use when you want to validate how assumptions affect a result.

 Use when you want to isolate the effect of assumptions placed on the node itself.